 Standard Pleated Media Home Air Filters

-These are your more familiar home air filters and can be found at nearly all big box stores.
+These are your more standard home air filters and can be found at nearly all big box stores.
 While pleated home air filters may have a lower cost, they also have to be switched out more often – every one to three months versus yearly like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can remove up to 45% of the air pollutants in your home and the biggest factor is the number of pleats per foot.
+Standard pleated air filters can remove up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The higher count of pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters